pjborowiecki/mErn-Commerce-Full-Stack-with-TypeScript-Jwt-Authentication-Stripe-Redux-Tailwind-ShadcnUI-And-More/README.md

 # mErn Commerce

-mErn Commerce is a full-stack application built with MongoDB, Express, React, NodeJs (MERN stack), and several other wonderful tools, such as TypeScrips, Mongoose, Redux, Tailwind CSS, ShadcnUI, Stripe, and more.
+mErn Commerce is a full-stack application built with MongoDB, Express, React, NodeJs (MERN stack), and several other wonderful tools, such as TypeScrip, Mongoose, Redux, Tailwind CSS, ShadcnUI, Stripe, and more.

 It features a fully-fledged authentication with JWT and HTTP-only cookies, payments integration, and full CRUD functionality, supported by product search, pagination, and many other useful features.